How do students request accommodations?

 - The student meets with a Disability Specialist to discuss the impact of their disability in the academic setting.

-- The student and Disability Specialist work together to determine reasonable accommodations, which are outlined in the Letter of Accommodation.
+- The student and Disability Specialist work together to determine reasonable accommodations, which are outlined in the Accommodation Letter.

-- The student will share with faculty members their Letter of Accommodation and discuss important details.
+- The student will share with faculty members their Accommodation Letter and discuss important details.

-You received a Letter of Accommodation from us, what happens next?
+You received an Accommodation Letter from us, what happens next?

 - Reasonable means the accommodation will never lower standards or waive essential class requirements.